Abjad/abjad/abjad/docs/source/reference_manual/voices/index.rst

    >>> voice.name = 'Upper Voice'

-Voice names appear in LilyPond input:
+Voice names appear in LilyPond input but not in notation output:

 ::